ibm-cloud-docs/virtualization/understanding-ubc-user-beancounter-values.md

 ---
 copyright:
   years: 2014, 2018
-lastupdated: "2018-06-25"
+lastupdated: "2018-11-15"
 ---

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Understanding UBC / User Beancounter Values
+# Understanding UBC / User Bean counter Values

 Use SLM Mode if UBC is not understood.
 SLM is easier and provides the same type of control.